This contest has ended. Thanks to all that entered!!

 EXTRA Entries: You must complete the “How To Enter” before making any extra entries.
 Make sure you leave a comment for each extra entry and tell me which one.

-2. Become a fan of Mkokopelli on FB, Mkokopelli on Twitter or Follow my blog
+Mkokopelli on FB, Mkokopelli on Twitter or Follow my blog

 3. Subscribe to my blog by email (on the right sidebar)